CONTACT US

 Newsletter

-Quotations From Withering Criticism From Around the Country
+Withering Criticism From Around the Country

 The Barnes affair is one of the great scandals in American art museums, and it sets a disastrous precedent.
 If a will isn’t sacrosanct under the law, what is?
 The Fricks, Barneses and Carnegies of the future are going to think very carefully before donating their masterpieces to our institutions and to our future generations.
 And that is a more dangerous situation than the public understands it to be.

--Thomas Freudenheim, The Smithsonian Institution, in The National Law Journal
+Tom Freudenheim, The Smithsonian Institution, in The National Law Journal

 It’s not too late to decide to celebrate Barnes instead of making an end run around him in the name of the public good.
 If Philadelphia’s culture brokers can see past the move-it-or-lose-it fallacy, they might realize that they had an opportunity to preserve an unforgettable aesthetic experience…

-- Peter Linett, Curator, in The Wall Street Journal
+Peter Linett, Curator, in The Wall Street Journal

 What is happening here is an act of cultural vandalism… In bringing their suit, the trustees showed no interest in exploring alternative means of getting visitors to the suburban site, such as a shuttle system of the kind successfully used by the Getty in Los Angeles… Enter now the philanthropies.
 Like the project to build a new home for the collection on the Benjamin Franklin Parkway in Philadelphia, the trustees’ suit was underwritten by a consortium of philanthropic institutions led by the Pew Charitable Trust.
 Given that Barnes’s collection has been estimated to be worth about $25 billion, the $150 million amassed for the move can be regarded as one of the great garage sales of all time.